artempronozin95/BLAST-comparison/README.md

 APK, MAKP, F1 score: https://towardsdatascience.com/choosing-the-right-metric-is-a-huge-issue-99ccbe73de61
 The metric.py script provides statistics on the APK metric, uses the pandas, numpy, ml_metrics packages, input files are alignment results from the BLAST, BLAST fast, Diamond, Usearch (local, ublast), Mmseq2 and clustalW programs.
 The script selects the columns containing the gene id from each file, loads the given sample into the ml_metrics package, uses clustalW as the actual reference, and BLAST, BLAST fast, Diamond, Usearch (local, ublast), Mmseq2 as the studied one (predicted).

-The aver.py script provides statistics on the MAPK metric, uses the pandas, numpy, ml_metrics packages, input files are alignment results from the BLAST, BLAST fast, Diamond, Usearch (local, ublast), Mmseq2 and clustalW programs.
+The mapk.py script provides statistics on the MAPK metric, uses the pandas, numpy, ml_metrics packages, input files are alignment results from the BLAST, BLAST fast, Diamond, Usearch (local, ublast), Mmseq2 and clustalW programs.
 The script selects the columns containing the gene id from each file, loads the given sample into the ml_metrics package, uses clustalW as the actual reference, and BLAST, BLAST fast, Diamond, Usearch (local, ublast), Mmseq2 as the studied one (predicted).

 The recall.py script provides statistics on the F1 score metric, files of alignment results for the BLAST, BLAST fast, Diamond, Usearch (local, ublast), Mmseq2 and clustalW programs are input.
 The script selects the columns containing the gene identifiers from each file, calculates Precision (accuracy) and Recall (completeness) using the created functions, and calculates the F1 score metric based on the received data.
 At the output we get 3 charts Precision, Recall, F1 score.

 run_Gene.sh, parallel obtaining of protein IDs from table 1, passes findGene.sh to the script. findGene.sh, searches for a file with the orthogroup of the corresponding protein ID, transfers the found files to the recall.py, aver.py, metric.py script.
+# 7 stage
+Matching GO terms with gene identifiers of orthologic groups.
+The column.py script compares the GO table of terms from odb10v0_gene_xrefs.tab with the ortholog groups from odb10v0_OG2genes.tab. run_GO.sh, parallel obtaining the identifier of the protein, passes findGO.sh to the script. findGO.sh, the obtained protein identifier search by the selected principle, passes the found protein identifier file to the column.py script.